MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 ### Inputs

 Input arguments to a programmable transaction block are broadly categorized as either objects or pure values.
 The direct implementation of these arguments is often obscured by transaction builders or SDKs.
-This section will describe information or data needed by the Sui network when specifying the list of inputs, `[CallArg]`.
-Each `CallArg` input argument is either an object, `CallArg::Object(ObjectArg)`, which contains the necessary metadata to specify to object being used, or a pure value, `CallArg::Pure(PureArg)`, which contains the bytes of the value.
+This section will describe information or data needed by the Sui network when specifying the list of inputs, `[Input]`.
+Each `Input` input argument is either an object, `Input::Object(ObjectArg)`, which contains the necessary metadata to specify to object being used, or a pure value, `Input::Pure(PureArg)`, which contains the bytes of the value.

 For object inputs, the metadata needed differs depending on the type ownership of the object.
 The rules for authentication of these objects is described elsewhere (TODO LINK), but below is the actual data in the `ObjectArg` enum.

 - If the object is owned by an address (or it is immutable), then `ObjectArg::ImmOrOwnedObject(ObjectID, SequenceNumber, ObjectDigest)` is used.
-The triple respectively specifies the object's ID, its version or sequence number, and the digest of the object's data.
+The triple respectively specifies the object's ID, its sequence number (also known as its version), and the digest of the object's data.
 - If an object is shared, then `Object::SharedObject { id: ObjectID, initial_shared_version: SequenceNumber, mutable: bool }` is used.
 Unlike `ImmOrOwnedObject`, a shared object's version and digest are determined by the network's consensus protocol.
 The `initial_shared_version` is the version of the object when it was first shared, which is used by consensus when it has not yet seen a transaction with that object.
 While all shared objects _can_ be mutated, the `mutable` flag indicates whether the object will be used mutably in this transaction.
 In the case where the `mutable` flag is set to `false`, the object is read-only, and the system can schedule other read-only transactions in parallel.
 If the object is owned by another object, i.e. it was sent to an object's ID via the `TransferObjects` command or the `sui::transfer::transfer` function, then `ObjectArg::Receiving(ObjectID, SequenceNumber, ObjectDigest)` is used.
 The object data is the same as for the `ImmOrOwnedObject` case.

-For pure inputs, the only data provided is the BCS (TODO Link) bytes.
-The bytes are not validated until the type is specified in a command, e.g. in `MoveCall` or `MakeMoveVec`.
+For pure inputs, the only data that is provided are the BCS (TODO Link) bytes, which are deserialized to construct Move values.
 Not all Move values can be constructed from BCS bytes.
-The following types are supported:
+This means that even if the bytes match the expected layout for a given Move type, they cannot be deserialized into a value of that type unless the type is one of the types permitted for `Pure` values.
+The following types are allowed to be used with pure values:

 - All primitive types:
   - `u8`